jrq3rq/jrq3rq/README.md

 ### License

-All projects © 2025 James RRSantos.
+All projects © 2025 James RRS.
 See individual repositories for licensing details.

 ---